-Perhaps it’s that they just don’t think their poor behavior affects others.
+Perhaps it’s that some of these noob hikers just don’t know or are aware of how their poor behavior affects other hikers.
 Maybe it’s because they simply don’t know the trail rules.
-But then there are some who just don’t care.

 Let’s be clear here.
 These trails didn’t just appear out of nowhere.
-The reason these hiking trails exist is, many years ago, someone else forged new paths amidst nature’s beauty and said, ‘this must be shared’.
+The reason that hiking trails exist is, many years ago, someone else forged new paths to share nature’s beauty.

-As with anything, the first step towards healing this open wound is to teach others how to be good stewards of the land where these hiking trails exist.
-And with that, comes sharing those rules of the road; hiking etiquette.
+As with anything, the first step towards healing this open wound is to teach others how to be good stewards of the land where these hiking paths exist.
+That includes sharing the simple hiking rules of the road also known as hiking trail etiquette.

-Essentially, by practicing good hiking trail etiquette will result in keeping America’s public lands and National Parks clean so others can enjoy them decades from now.
+Essentially, by practicing good hiking trail etiquette will result in protecting our America’s public lands and National Parks and keeping them clean so others can enjoy them decades from now.

 So, I think by putting these hiking etiquette rules in writing for as many as we hope to read, will help keep us all safe on the trails.
-And, will create a better hiking experience for all.
+And, will create a better and much more enjoyable hiking experience for all.

 Respect the trail rules

 Look, we all can appreciate, rules suck!
-But hiking trail rules are there for a reason.
-They’re to keep everyone on the trail safe and so we all can enjoy why we’re there; including you and your family.
+But hiking trail etiquette are spelled out for a reason.
+Trail rules are there to keep everyone safe and so we all can enjoy why we’re there to begin with.

 Four things could happen: